CTET Syllabus 2026: Official Paper 1 & Paper 2 Syllabus PDF Download

 a) Language Comprehension: 15 Questions

-Reading unseen passages (prose or drama and one poem) featuring questions on comprehension, grammar, and verbal ability (prose may be literary, scientific, or narrative).
+Includes two unseen passages (one prose/drama and one poem) featuring questions on comprehension, grammar, and verbal ability (Prose passages may be literary, scientific, narrative, or discursive).

 b) Pedagogy of Language Development: 15 Questions